-A cold frame is a box set on the ground and topped with glass or plastic.
-Building a cold frame is a great way to extend a growing season, allowing you to start seeds earlier and keep things growing well into fall and winter.
-Some food – such as greens and herbs – may even grow throughout the winter months if protected in a cold frame.
+A cold frame is simply a box set on the ground, topped with framed polycarbonate plastic sheeting, greenhouse film, or sometimes glass, usually hinged on the north-facing edge (in the northern hemisphere).
+Building a cold frame is a great way to extend the growing season, allowing earlier seed germination and protection of plants from early frost well into fall and winter.
+In southern latitudes, some edibles – such as greens and herbs – may continue growing throughout the winter with the benefit of cold frame protection.

 Garden or outdoor area along a building or fence where plants can be grown